protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary

-Before you start using this simulator, I highly recommend to read the instruction I made: **[What's the physics of this LBM simulation ?](physics.md)**.
+Before you start using this simulator, it is highly recommended to read the instruction I made: **[What's the physics of this LBM simulation ?](physics.md)**.

 ## Dependences and Build process
 ### C binaries
-All C programs are written in `C99` standard, therefore no extra libs needed.
+Most C programs are written in `C99` standard, therefore no extra libs needed.
 However, since some of the environment setups would be nasty for `clang` when you are compiling OpenCL kernel program, I will recommend you to use `glibc` instead.
 As for the The OpenCL driver, it really dependent on the platform you have.
-You should check your OS instruction manual for which OpenCL driver packages you need to install.
+You should check your OS instruction manual for the driver packages you need to install.
 In Archlinux they are:

 **Runtime**
 - Intel GPU: `intel-compute-runtime`